joseph-ampfer/Learning-Journey/README.md

 - **Reflections and Challenges:**
   - Understanding database concepts
   - SQL syntax and query optimization
+  - I loved this week.
+Working with SQL and databases came very natural, and the problems were fun.
+The Fiftyville problem had me feeling like a real criminal investigator like Penelope Garcia from 'Criminal Minds'.

 #### Week 8: HTML, CSS, JavaScript
 - **Topics Covered:**